mykhailo-matvieiev/mykhailo-matvieiev.github.io/_pages/about.md

 ---
 <a href="https://mykhailo-matvieiev.github.io/assets/pdf/CV_Matvieiev.pdf" target="_blank">Curriculum Vitae</a> <span>&#124;</span> <a href="https://mykhailo-matvieiev.github.io/assets/pdf/Research_Statement.pdf" target="_blank">Research Statement</a>

-I am a PhD candidate in Economics at the Aix-Marseille School of Economics.
-My research interests lie in macroeconomics, with a particular focus on uncertainty and income risk and their implications for aggregate demand and monetary policy.
+I work as a Senior Economist at the Bank of Canada.
+I earned my PhD from the Aix-Marseille School of Economics in 2025.
+My research focuses on macroeconomic fluctuations, with particular emphasis on uncertainty and income risk and their implications for aggregate demand and monetary policy.

-I will be joining the Bank of Canada in the fall of 2025.

 <br/>
 <br/>